swaranjalidhoble/1-ARM-Template-LogAnalytics-Query-Based-Alerts/README.md

 # AzureLogAnalyticsAlerts
 This ARM Template will help you to create Azure log analytics query based alerts for below resource providers and listed paramter alerts.

+You should log analytics workspace created along with necessary solutions deployed (in this case only one solution is needed - AD Relication).
+You need have all rescources with below resource provider types connected to your log analytics worksapce.

+You can create similar alerts for different resources as well by providing correct query, thresholds and triggers.

 1. Azure VM